“What does your business do?”

 What is an elevator pitch?

-An elevator pitch is your succinct description of what your business does and offers – it should be designed to educate your listener and lead on to the next stage of your conversation (ideally an enquiry!).
+An elevator pitch is your succinct description of what your business does and offers, designed to educate your listener and lead on to the next stage of your conversation (ideally an enquiry!).

-Unless you’re in an exceptionally tall building, you may not have a full minute to pitch your product and business – instead, you should prepare for a mini-intro to be followed by organic discussion or answering of questions to provide more information.
+You likely won’t have a full minute to pitch your product and business – instead, prepare a mini-intro to be followed by an organic discussion to provide more information.

-Effective elevator pitches don’t use hard-sell tactics, rather choosing to educate the listener.
-If your language is persuasive enough, you’ll be able to thoroughly convince them that your product or business would make a great asset to their life, rather than using aggressive tactics to pressure them.
+Effective elevator pitches don’t use hard-sell tactics, instead choosing to educate the listener.
+If your language is persuasive enough, you’ll be able to convince them that your product or business would make a great asset to their life.

 One sentence to rule them all